Continuous Coordination

 01: Keep a steady beat

-Ad-hoc approaches to keeping everyone informed and aligned are brittle, time-consuming, and tedious.
-Replace them with automated, structured communication loops to create a steady beat that keeps everyone in tight sync without all the effort and interruptions.
+Ad-hoc approaches to keeping everyone aligned & informed are inefficient, inconsistent, and incomplete.
+Replace them with automated, structured coordination loops to create a steady beat that keeps everyone in sync without effort and interruptions.

 -